SCCA Formula Atlantic Race

 - March 71BM Falconer (Thomas Sokoly): Geoff Freeman (Yellow Springs, OH) raced a March 71BM in the latter part of the 1971 SCCA season, first appearing in a National at Blackhawk Farms in August, and later winning a couple of Regionals.
 He also raced at Blackhawk Farms and Nelson Ledges in July 1972.
 It was sold by Freeman to brothers Tom and Ted Sokoly updated with Falconer bodywork, and was raced by Tom Sokoly (Racine, WI) in various incarnations from 1973 to 1976.
 Sokoly advertised it at the end of 1975 as a Falconer March 712/732 with Traylor BDD, and replaced it for 1976 with a 75B.
 Sold to Harry E. Greenwood (Fanwood, NJ, later Warren, NJ), who raced it in SCCA Formula B from 1976 to 1978.
 He entered it at Lime Rock in July 1976 as a March "732", advertised it as a "73B" in October 1976, and as a "1973 chassis with 1974 coachwork" in September 1978.
 A photograph of the car in July 1978 shows it still wearing 1973 Falconer bodywork, and with the Sokoly's very distinctive rollhoop.
 Subsequent history unknown.

 - Lola T360 [HU22?]
 (Bill Scott): Bill Scott Racing (BSR) started in 1969, operating out of McLean, VA, and as well as running cars in Formula Ford and Formula Super Vee, Scott and his partner Tom Milner also ran a driving school at Summit Point Raceway.
 Scott and Milner acquired Summit Point in 1979.
 Scott was injured at the Nurburgring in 1973, and gave up racing in 1977 after a severe accident damaged his hearing.
-In 1975, BSR ran a pair of Lola T360s in Formula Atlantic for Howdy Holmes and Elliott Forbes-Robinson, and later in the season bought a third car, chassis HU22, which Scott himself drove.
-Scott scored eight points in CenDiv FB in 1975, so must race raced it at least twice.
+In 1975, BSR ran a pair of Lola T360s in Formula Atlantic for Howdy Holmes and Elliott Forbes-Robinson, and in early August took delivery of a third car, chassis HU22, which Scott himself drove.
+Scott scored eight points in CenDiv FB in 1975, which would correspond to his second place on his debut at Blackhawk Farms in August and fifth place at IRP in September.
 There is a strong likelihood that this is then the BSR Lola T360 raced by John Barringer (Adelphi, MD) at Road Atlanta in April 1976.
 The T360 driven by Milt Minter at Mosport Park in August 1976 wore #76 and BSR livery, so is almost certainly the same car.
 Minter drove a VW Scirocco in Trans-Am in 1976 in matching livery, sometimes co-driving with Scott.
 The T360 is then unknown for the rest of 1976 and through 1977.
 According to the car's SCCA Log Book, it was owned from 1978 onwards by Jim O'Brien (North Haledon, NJ), who was entered in the car by O'Brien Nissan in the neighbouring New Jersey township of Hawthorne.
 O'Brien sold the car in 1986 to Doug Phelps (Hillsborough, NJ), who raced it in New England Region Regionals until 1991.
 In May 2006 Dean Baker (Bowmanville, Ontario, Canada) reported in 10 Tenths that he owned this car.

-- March 75B (Bob Beyea): Doug Shierson Racing had a yellow #9 entry in the early part of the season for Syd Demovsky and Ian Grob, but this car was sold to Cliff Hansen, and renumbered #33.
-At the next race after Hansen's purchase, DSR had another car entered as #9, firstly for South African Guy Tunmer at Halifax, then for Quebecois Marcel Talbot at Trois-Rivières, and then for Bob Beyea at Brainerd.
-It is possible that this was the blue ex-Jon Batchelor 75B/7, which returned to DSR after Batchelor's deal with Cavanaugh Racing fell through.
-A colour photograph of this car would be immensely helpful.
+- March 75B (Bob Beyea): Doug Shierson Racing had a yellow #9 entry in the early part of the 1975 season for Syd Demovsky and Ian Grob, but this car was sold to Cliff Hansen, and renumbered #33.
+A couple of races after Hansen's purchase, DSR had another car entered as #9, firstly for Quebecois Marcel Talbot at Trois-Rivières on 31 August, and then for fellow Canadian Bob Beyea in the SCCA Formula Atlantic race at Brainerd a week later.
+This was not necessarily the same car of course.
+Given the number of 75Bs present at Trois-Rivières, there are only two real possibilities for Marcel Talbot's car: that it was the blue ex-Jon Batchelor 75B/7 which returned to DSR after Batchelor's deal with Cavanaugh Racing fell through, or that it was the yellow 75B/12, the history of which in 1975 is unknown.
+A colour photograph of Talbot's car at Trois-Rivières would therefore be immensely helpful.
+There are more options for Beyea's car, which could also have been the brown 73B/75B that Price Cobb had raced earlier in the season.
+A picture of Beyea's car at Brainerd would probably be enough to determine which car it was.

 - March 722/73B (Rick Shea): Vern Schuppan raced in the Players Canadian Formula Atlantic series in 1975 in a March 722 prepared by Rick Shea's Shea Racing.
 The car was yellow-and-white, in 73B (or 74B) bodywork, and ran as #11 with support from Rapid Movements.
 Later in the season, the car was raced by Shea himself at Brainerd in September.
 At the start of the 1976 season, Shea ran the car for Dave Walker.
 It was now described as a March "72-75" and was black, but still entered as #11.
 After Walker drove it in the first four races, it was later raced by Bob Beyea, Shea himself, and by Damien Magee at Trois-Rivières in September.
 The car was then sold to Frank Monise (Pasadena, CA), so is presumably the blue-and-white #25 March "75B" that he raced in southern Californian SCCA Nationals in 1977 and 1978.
 Advertised by Monise in September 1978 as a March "72 updated to 76" with "fresh CRW BDD".
 It was traded by Monise to Pierre Phillips in part-exchange on one of Rahal's Ralts in 1979.

 - March 75B (Chip Mead): A black March 75B sold to Doug Shierson Racing for Jon Woodner to race in the 1975 Canadian Formula Atlantic series.
-Raced by Woodner at most events as a Shierson entry; also by Marty Loft at Westwood as Woodner was at the Pocono F5000 race, and by Richard Melville at Mosport in July.
-Then used by guest driver Vittorio Brambilla to win the Grand Prix de Trois-Rivières at the end of August.
-Loaned to Bobby Rahal for the SCCA Runoffs at Road Atlanta in early November, which Rahal also won.
+The car was sponsored by Interscope Racing, a new team formed by Ted Field, the 23-year-old heir to a Chicago department store fortune.
+Interscope's main focus for Woodner was F5000, so the March was driven by Marty Loft at Westwood when Woodner was at the Pocono F5000 race, and by Richard Melville at Mosport in July.
+Photographic evidence suggests it was the car raced by South African guest driver Guy Tunmer at Halifax in early August.
+It was then used by Vittorio Brambilla to win the Grand Prix de Trois-Rivières at the end of August and was loaned to Bobby Rahal for the SCCA Runoffs at Road Atlanta in early November, which Rahal also won.
 Subsequent history unknown, but probably the Dan Carmichael car in 1976, and reported to be the car owned by Steve Bonney (Pueblo, CO) in 1978 and 1979.
 The later movements of this car are still unclear, but one rumour was that it was in France for a time.
 It moved to England, and for around 15 years, it was in storage in Birmingham.
 A number of restorations were started and abandoned, the last being to finish it with a Ford Pinto engine and Hewland Mk 9 gearbox.
 By 2011 it was with Stuart Black (Poole, Dorset) and was nearing completion.

 - Lola T360 [HU11] (Elliot Forbes-Robinson): New via North American agent Carl Haas to Bill Scott Racing, and run for Elliot Forbes-Robinson (La Crescenta, CA) in the 1975 Canadian Players Formula Atlantic series with Penthouse sponsorship.
 Forbes-Robinson won two rounds of the Canadian series in this car.
 Sold to John Weakley (Nashville, IN) for 1976, who ran as part of the Bill Scott Racing team, but he ran out of finance and the car was sold to Ivan Roland (Asheville NC) in 1979.
 Used by Roland's son Russ Roland in SCCA events until 1982, when it was advertised.
 It was later sold to someone in update New York, so may be the Walter Nelson car.